5l1v3r1/Sonarr-wiki/Failed-Download-Handling.md

+failed Download Handling is compatible with SABnzbd and NZBGet.

 There are a couple components that make up the failed download handling process:

 1) Check SABnzbd Queue and History for failed downloads